 - Coat a cutlet thoroughly in the flour, then the egg.
 Allow the excess to drip off, then completely coat on all sides with the panko.
 Repeat with remaining cutlets.

-- Serve the Katsu Sando immediately or refrigerate in an airtight container for up to a day.
+- Cut the sandwiches in half and serve the Katsu Sando immediately or refrigerate in an airtight container for up to a day.